 Some customers received bent and bowed parts.

 Ideal for trim, framing, and craft projects.
 Lightweight and portable.
 Sturdy die-cast aluminum construction.
 Customers especially like the redesigned clamps that make cutting at 45-degree angles more even and precise.

 Quick-release clamp enables precise cuts and prevents materials from getting stuck.
-Adjustable cutting fence facilitates angled cut up to 45 degrees.
-Spark deflector illuminates cut line.
+Adjustable cutting fence facilitates angled cutting up to 45 degrees.
+Spark deflector illuminates the cut line.
 Heavy-duty steel base stabilizes material.
 Brush is removable and replaceable.

 Blade is not quite sturdy so you might have to upgrade it.

 The versatile 45-degree pivoting fence allows for precise angled cuts, and the ergonomic D-handle gives users improved control.
 It has a compact and portable design, weighing just 39 pounds, and users can conveniently change the wheel on the fly.

 It's not as fast as other chop saws.